carceneaux/arsano.ninja/content/post/automate-website-with-travis-ci.md

   * **S3_BUCKET**
     * S3 bucket name that holds your static website

+Note: Make sure to leave the Travis-CI environment variable on its default value for *Display value in build log*. ***NEVER*** display your AWS access key and secret key on the internet.
+Within an hour, you'll have people creating servers in your name in AWS!
+On that note, set an alert for yourself in AWS if your bill exceeds a certain amount. *This is a good idea for another blog article...*

-### CloudFront Invalidation (tells AWS to pull in the latest content)
+### 4. CloudFront Invalidation (tells AWS to pull in the latest content)

 In [Thom Greene's article](https://www.thomgreene.com/post/2018/2018-05-29-staticsitehugo/) that I referenced previously, he brought out the need to *invalidate* the CloudFront cache to force the latest content of your website to be re-cached.
 Without doing this, the CloudFront cache expires every 24 hours by default.
-The method he suggests is a simply AWS CLI command to do the deed.
+The method he suggests is a simple AWS CLI command to do the deed.

 ```cli
 aws cloudfront create-invalidation --distribution-id %distID% --paths "/*"